StabilityNexus/Bene-FundRaising-EVM-Frontend/README.md

 2. **Token Acquisition**:

-   - Users are allowed to exchange ETHs for **Auxiliary Project Tokens (APTs)** (at the R7 exchange rate) until there are no more tokens left, even if the deadline has passed.
+   - Users are allowed to exchange ETHs for **Proof of Funding Token Vouchers (PFTVs)** (at the R7 exchange rate) until there are no more tokens left, even if the deadline has passed.
-   - Users receive APTs in their own funding vaultes, which adhere to token standards, making them visible and transferable through ETH wallets.
+   - Users receive PFTVs in their own funding vaultes, which adhere to token standards, making them visible and transferable through ETH wallets.

 3. **Refund Tokens**:

-   - Users are allowed to exchange APTs for ETHs (at the exchange rate) if and only if the deadline has passed and the minimum number of tokens has not been sold.
+   - Users are allowed to exchange PFTVs for ETHs (at the exchange rate) if and only if the deadline has passed and the minimum number of tokens has not been sold.
    - This ensures that participants can retrieve their contributions if the funding goal is not met.

 4. **Withdraw ETHs**: